NicholasLiu97/orbital-asbg/README.md

 1. Main menu for players to start game and exit.
 Both players will be using the same console (to be upgraded to online multiplayer if time and complexity permits).

-2. The game board is a 9x9 board with white pieces on one side and black pieces on the other side, just like the game of chess.
+2. The game board is a 9x9 board with red pieces on one side and blue pieces on the other side, just like the game of chess.

 3. Pieces include archer, scout, mage, infantry, cavalry and general.